-If you have any questions or concerns about the water quality, water system, or this report, please contact Shawn Botsford or Janet Botsford at 834-7462 between the hours of 7:00 a.m. and 3:30 p.m. or email at sbotsford@cityofgrantmi.com Copies of this report will not be mailed to individual households.
-However, copies of this report, Source Water Assessment, and Well Head Protection Program are available online and at the Grant Municipal Offices, located at 280 S. Maple Street, during regular business hours.
-Office hours are 9:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m., Monday through Thursday and until noon on Friday.
+If you have any questions or concerns about the water quality, water system, or this report, please contact Mr. Justin Salisbury or Mr. Russ Johnson at 834-7462 between the hours of 7:00 a.m. and 3:30 p.m.
+Copies of this report will not be mailed to individual households.
+However, copies of this report, Source Water Assessment and Well Head Protection Program are available at the Grant Municipal Offices, located at 280 S. Maple Street, during regular business hours.
+Office hours are 9:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m., Monday through Thursday and closed Friday.